atlassian/react-beautiful-dnd/README.md

   combineWith: ?DraggableId,
   // if something else is dragging and you are a combine target, then this is the id of the item that is dragging
   combineTargetFor: ?DraggableId,
+  // There are two modes that a drag can be in
+  // 'FLUID': everything is done in response to highly granular input (eg mouse)
+  // 'SNAP': items snap between positions (eg keyboard);
   mode: ?MovementMode,
 |};
 ```